Atharva-M1/Atharva-M1/README.md

 </p>

 ## 💫 About Me:
-🔭 I’m currently working on a Fitness Tracking website<br>🌱 I’m currently learning Data Structures and Algorithms<br>
+🔭 I do stuff related to ML and web development<br>🌱 I’m currently learning Data Structures and Algorithms<br>

 ## 🌐 Socials: